 Accrual Rates.
-Accrual of vacation and sick leave benefits and length of service shall continue during a leave of absence with pay.
+Accrual of vacation and sick leave benefits and length of service shall continue during a leave of absence with pay at employee's scheduled rate.
 If an employee is granted leave without pay, the employee will not be credited with vacation, sick or length of service accruals for the period of leave without pay unless otherwise indicated.